pfahlr/visdriver/README.md

 ## `visdriver.exe generate-verification-data` operation

-visdriver.ex has beem extended to provide the `generate-verification-data` operation.
+`visdriver.exe` has been extended to provide the `generate-verification-data` operation.
 This has been implemented specifically to support generation of test data to be used in the development of new versions/ports of AVS.

 ### CLI-options
 ```